About Allegan County

 Criminal Records

 The criminal records system in Allegan County includes records of felonies, misdemeanors, traffic violations, and a sex offender registry.
-The Allegan County Sheriff's Office and local police departments maintain these records, while the Michigan State Police provide additional resources through the Michigan Bureau of Investigation.
-Residents can run background checks through the Michigan State Police's Internet Criminal History Access Tool (ICHAT), which provides comprehensive criminal history information.
+Residents can run background checks through the Michigan State Police's Internet Criminal History Access Tool (ICHAT), which provides full criminal history information.

 Arrest Records

-Arrest records in Allegan County are maintained by the Allegan County Sheriff's Office.
+Arrest records in Allegan County are maintained by Allegan County Sheriff's Office.
 These records can be requested by residents and attorneys through formal applications, often requiring a written request or a visit to the Sheriff's Office.
 An Allegan County arrest record typically includes the individual's personal information, details of the arrest, charges, and booking information.
-Michigan's Freedom of Information Act (FOIA) governs the release of these records, ensuring public access while protecting sensitive information.
+Michigan's Freedom of Information Act (FOIA) governs the release of these records, making sure of public access while protecting sensitive information.

 Jail & Inmate Records

-The Allegan County Jail, located in the city of Allegan, serves as the primary detention facility for the county.
+Allegan County Jail, located in the city of Allegan, is the primary detention facility for Allegan County.
 The booking process involves photographing, fingerprinting, and entering the arrestee's information into the system.
-Inmate lookup is available through the Allegan County Sheriff's Office website, allowing the public to find information about current inmates.
 Visitation rules are specific to this facility, requiring visitors to schedule visits in advance and adhere to strict guidelines.

-- The bond and bail process follows Michigan state laws, allowing for cash, surety, or 10% bonds, depending on the charges and court decisions.
+• The bond and bail process follows Michigan state laws, allowing for cash, surety, or 10% bonds, depending on the charges and court decisions.

 Mugshots & Booking Photos

-Mugshots in Allegan County are taken and retained by the Allegan County Sheriff's Office during the booking process.
+Mugshots in Allegan County are taken and retained by Allegan County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office website or by submitting a formal request.
 Michigan does not have specific laws for mugshot removal, but individuals can petition for removal or suppression if the charges are dropped or if they are found not guilty.
-Mugshots are often used in conjunction with arrest records for identification and legal proceedings.
+Mugshots are often used with arrest records for identification and legal proceedings.

 Courts & Case Records

-- Allegan County Probate Court, at the same location (phone: 269-673-0270), handles estates, wills, trusts, guardianships, conservatorships, mental health commitments, and adoptions.
+• Allegan County Probate Court, at the same location (phone: 269-673-0270), handles estates, wills, trusts, guardianships, conservatorships, mental health commitments, and adoptions.

-- Certified copies cost $10 for the first page and $1 for each additional page.
+• Certified copies cost $10 for the first page and $1 for each additional page.

 In-person record searches are available at the respective court clerk's offices during business hours (Monday-Friday, 8:00 AM to 5:00 PM).
 Non-certified copies are typically 25 cents per page.
 The Circuit Court Clerk maintains an index of all civil and criminal cases, searchable by party name or case number.